Buttigieg pitches infrastructure needs to divided Congress

 8 of8

-Buttigieg is set to appear before a House panel Thursday, part of an opening gambit to sell Congress on President Joe Biden's infrastructure plan.
-Congress just passed a $1.9 trillion COVID-19 relief bill, but Buttigieg is expected to tell lawmakers that a broader economic recovery will require a national commitment to fix and transform America’s infrastructure.
+Buttigieg appeared before a House panel Thursday, part of an opening gambit to sell Congress on President Joe Biden's infrastructure plan.
+Congress just passed a $1.9 trillion COVID-19 relief bill, but Buttigieg told lawmakers that a broader economic recovery will require a national commitment to fix and transform America’s infrastructure.

 Written By